marcusoftnet/marcusoftnet.github.io/_posts/2016-04-06-what-are-you-optimized-for-then.md

 ---
 layout: post
-title: "What are you optimized for then?"
+title: What are you optimized for then?
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2016-04-06 11:07:25
 tags: